Discovering Elementary Discourse Units in Textual Data Using Canonical Correlation Analysis: Evaluating the EDUs

 \subsection{Results and Analysis}

-Recent advancements in the Automated Short Answer Grading (ASAG) task focus on deep learning models, which are designed to achieve a deep understanding and create dynamic encodings of the answer text, such as LSTM\cite{Alikaniotis2016AutomaticTS, Kumar2017EarthMD, Uto2020AutomatedSG, Tulu2021AutomaticSA}, CNN-LSTM \cite{Riordan2017InvestigatingNA}, and transformers\cite{Liu2019AutomaticSA}. \citet{Zhu2022AutomaticSG} carried out experiments on the Mohler dataset using Bi-LSTM, Capsule, CNN, and multi-level architectures such as Bi-LSTM with a Capsule network and Bi-LSTM with a CNN network.
-While finer global context is generated using a Bi-LSTM (each LSTM network containing 200 hidden units), local context is generated using a CNN or a Capsule network\cite{Zhao2018InvestigatingCN} (number of convolution cores = 400, size of each convolution core = 3, number of dynamic routes = 3). \citet{Gaddipati2020ComparativeEO} gave experimental results on the Mohler dataset using various transfer-learning based models (without fine tuning), such as ELMo\cite{Peters2018DeepCW}, GPT\cite{radford2018improving}, BERT\cite{Devlin2019BERTPO}, and GPT-2\cite{open2019better}.

-The effectiveness of a model in such a setting is computed using the Pearson correlation coefficient between the scores determined by the model and the average scores provided in the dataset.
+The effectiveness of a model in such a setting is computed using the Pearson correlation coefficient between the scores determined by the model and the scores provided in the dataset.
 The higher the Pearson’s r the better the model.
-Table \ref{tab3} shows the result of various models experimented on the Mohler dataset.
-Pearson’s r score shows that this simple linear model significantly outperforms the grading accuracy of various non-linear complex deep learning models.
+Table \ref{tabstsb} shows the result of various models experimented on the Semeval-2017(STSB) dataset, and table \ref{tabmohlerpearson} on the Mohler dataset.
+For STS datasets, large language models significantly outperform on the standardized datasets with a Pearson score of around 0.90 but the model proposed is competitive with deep sequential models.
+With Mohler dataset the Pearson’s r score shows that this simple linear model significantly outperforms the grading accuracy of various non-linear complex deep learning models.